-So, at my agency, we took a gamble and used an agile approach to develop content.
+So, at my agency, we took a gamble as you would do at https://super88bet.com/ but ten times bigger and used an agile approach to develop content.
 It turns out that a pair-oriented, exploratory, collaborative approach is extremely valuable for crafting content, too.
 Several benefits soon emerged:

 - The team thinks before publishing.

 - It helps colleagues form a mutual understanding of their content.